Trips Information

 Nov 8 Middle Road Reserve Dave Scoullar

 Sat Middle Rd is near Horopito and a few kilometres up this road is a DOC reserve with a circular track which we have visited a number of times after being introduced to it by the Taumarunui Tramping Club.
 The track is also used by off-road vehicles and mountain bikes and has some big puddles but it’s mostly fairly flat and has some good bush.
-We will ask TTC to join us.
+Taumarunui Tramping Club will join us.

 Easy/mod Approx cost $24